t2mdev/docs-vc/_docs/commonarea.md

 ### Call History

-Call History will bring you to a personalized Call Detail Record page for the common area device, including some basic info on their account details:
+Call History will bring you to a personalized Call Detail Record page for the common area device, including some basic info on their account details.

-Under General Information on the left, you will find the device SIP Address, the License Requirements of their account (dependent upon their active features), and whether PSTN Voice is enabled.
-(PSTN Voice describes whether the common area device account can place calls to traditional phone numbers).
-To the right you will see the common area device last 10 calls (conferences excluded).
 Double-clicking on any of these calls will bring you to the in-depth Call Detail page for that call, described more thoroughly in a later section.

 ## Creating a New Device